-All information is important, but there is some information, which would be considered essential and should immediately go into the proper file.
-Here is a suggestive list of information to be filled:
+All information is important, but there is some information that would be considered essential and that should be filed immediately.
+Here is a list of suggested information to be filed:

 - 1. Name and addresses of all people who have been contacted

 - 2. Churches and established religions

 - 3. Radio stations with rates

 - 4. Newspapers with subscription rates

 - 5. Cost of real estate and rentals

 - 6. Available halls that can be rented

 - 7. Schools

 - 8. Hospitals

 - 9. Nationality and customs of the people

 - 10. Industry

 - 11. Job opportunities and wage levels

 - 12. Cost of food and living